langit/jael/brief.rst

 Nested classes.
-To refer to the the static/instance member of an outer class, the syntax is "..member".
+To refer to the the static/instance member of an outer class, the syntax is ".@member".
 Super class member is simply referred to as "super.member".
-If the super class is nested, to refer to its outer class member is possible: "super..member".
-Such a syntax can be generalized to a variable 'v' referring to an instance of a nested class: "v..member" refers to an outer member.
+If the super class is nested, to refer to its outer class member is possible: "super.@member".
+Such a syntax can be generalized to a variable 'v' referring to an instance of a nested class: "v.@member" refers to an outer member.

 Below is an example::